DIALOG

 As so much of the form can be imported, it would be nice to allow users to create a food library within their profile of common snacks.
 They could utilize a dropdown or autofill function within the form to allow for quick and accurate data.

-This was such an educational and inspiring process.
-I loved getting to speak with users and helping them feel seen and heard.
+Overall, this was such an educational and inspiring project.
+I loved getting to speak with users and allowing space to air their frustrations.
 There is so much technology integrated into our daily lives, especially those with diabetic devices, that can be leveraged for good.
+It felt very rewarding to design something that could help alleviate stress and help users gain control and confidence over their diabetes.